About The Firm

-Mr. Whiteman has represented clients in civil lawsuits and arbitrations for over three decades.
-The main focus of his practice is the representation of individuals in disputes with securities brokers and disability insurance companies.
+Mr. Whiteman is a Raleigh, North Carolina attorney and has represented clients in civil lawsuits and arbitrations for over three decades.
+He specializes in investment arbitration and litigation, securities law, disability benefit claims, employee benefits law, insurance coverage disputes, and commercial litigation.
 Please visit the Practice Areas section to learn more about Mr. Whiteman’s experience.

-Mr. Whiteman carefully evaluates potential cases based on their legal and factual merit, and welcomes all potential clients without regard to sexual orientation, skin color, gender, nationality, physical or mental limitations, religion or lack thereof, etc.
+Mr. Whiteman carefully evaluates potential cases based on their legal and factual merit, and welcomes all potential clients without regard to skin color, racial categories, gender, sexual orientation, gender identify, gender expression, nationality, physical or mental limitations, religion or lack thereof, etc.

 Mr. Whiteman was raised in Cincinnati, Ohio.
 He graduated from Miami University cum laude in 1977.
 In 1980, he received his law degree from The Ohio State University, where he was elected to The Order of Barristers and served on the Law Journal staff.